 Global demand for helicopters in support of government services, such as SAR, is subject to a nation's willingness to outsource such services and capital spending decisions.
+The duration of these contracts are generally longer than those of offshore energy contracts, and these contracts offer stable, long-term cash flows with high credit quality customers at attractive margins.

-For the nine months ended December 31, 2022, approximately 66% of our total operating revenues were derived from offshore energy services, including emergency response services, provided to customers primarily engaged in offshore exploration, development and production activities.
-Accordingly, our results of operations are, to a large extent, tied to the level of offshore exploration, development and production activity by energy companies.
-In the nine months ended December 31, 2022, approximately 24% of our total operating revenues were derived from government services, and approximately 10% were derived from fixed wing and other services.
+For the twelve months ended December 31, 2023, approximately 64% of our total operating revenues were derived from offshore energy services, including emergency response services, provided to customers primarily engaged in offshore exploration, development and production activities.
+For the twelve months ended December 31, 2023, approximately 27% of our total operating revenues were derived from government services, and approximately 9% were derived from fixed wing and other services.